-Through a mixture of theory and practical work, students will study for an GCSE in Design and Technology, young learners will have the opportunity to develop skills in making high quality products using woods, metal, polymers (plastics), textiles and cards.
+Through a mixture of theory and practical work, students will study for an GCSE in Design and Technology, young learners will have the opportunity to develop skills in making high quality products using woods, metal, polymers (plastics) as well as learning CAD and how to use the laser cutter.
 Students will be expected to make a range of products, prototypes and samples, applying technical and practical expertise to ensure that the product is fit for purpose.